What is the term for the particles suspended in water that affect its ability to transmit light?

 Study for the MDARD Aquatic Pest Management Test.
 Dive into flashcards and intricate questions, each supplemented by hints and detailed explanations to enhance your understanding and ensure you're exam-ready.

 The correct term for the particles suspended in water that affect its ability to transmit light is turbidity.
-Turbidity refers to the cloudiness or haziness of a fluid caused by large numbers of individual particles that are generally invisible to the naked eye, such as sediment, algae, or pollutants.
-When turbidity is high, it prevents light from penetrating the water column effectively, which can negatively impact aquatic life by inhibiting photosynthesis in aquatic plants and affecting the overall ecosystem.
+Turbidity specifically refers to the cloudiness or haziness of a fluid due to large numbers of individual particles.
+These particles can include sediments, organic matter, and microorganisms, which scatter and absorb light, thereby reducing the water's clarity.
+High turbidity indicates a higher concentration of these particles and, consequently, less light penetration, which can affect aquatic ecosystems by impacting photosynthesis and aquatic life.

 Subscribe